 Paying attention is often distinguished from concentration.
 Paying attention is a body function; therefore, it does not need to be taught.

-Paying attention is quite useless for the act of learning, because it is only a fleeting occurrence.
-Attention usually shifts very quickly from one object or one thing to the next.
-The child must first be taught to focus his attention on something and to keep his attention focused on this something for some length of time.
+Paying attention is quite useless for the act of learning because it is only a fleeting occurrence.
+Attention usually shifts quickly from one object or thing to the next.
+The child must be taught to focus their attention on something and to keep their attention focused on this something for some length of time.
 When a person focuses his attention for any length of time, we refer to it as concentration.